CarloLucibello/GraphNeuralNetworks.jl/docs/src/api/heterograph.md

-# HeteroGNNGraph
+# GNNHeteroGraph

-Documentation page for the graph type `HeteroGNNGraph` and related methods representing heterogeneous graphs, where  nodes and edges can have different types.
+Documentation page for the graph type `GNNHeteroGraph` and related methods representing heterogeneous graphs, where  nodes and edges can have different types.